Quick Answer

 Tiger Sighting Probability - Honest Numbers

 Rajaji is India's 48th Tiger Reserve, declared under Project Tiger in 2015.
-Bengal tigers live here, but the forest density and territory size mean sightings are not guaranteed - and any guide who promises one is selling you something.
+Bengal tigers live here, but forest density and territory size mean sightings are never guaranteed - any guide who promises one is overselling it.

-The realistic expectation: tiger pugmarks and scrape marks are seen frequently, actual sightings are rarer, and a confirmed tiger encounter is a genuine stroke of luck.
-Visitors who approach the park with this mindset consistently rate their experience higher than those who come only for tigers.
-The 42 km jungle track through Chilla's dense sal and shisham forest is worth the drive whether or not a tiger shows up - and most visitors see elephants, sambar, chital, wild boar, mongooses, langurs, and peacocks on virtually every safari.
+The realistic expectation: tiger pugmarks and scrape marks are seen fairly often, actual sightings are rarer, and a confirmed tiger encounter is a genuine stroke of luck.
+Visitors who go in with this mindset tend to rate their trip higher than those chasing tigers alone.
+Most safaris - jeep or elephant - deliver reliable sightings of elephants, sambar, chital, wild boar, langurs, and peacocks, tiger or no tiger.

-The bird diversity at Rajaji is one of India's most underrated secrets.
-Over 315 documented species include year-round residents and Himalayan winter visitors - the Great Hornbill, Pallas's Fish Eagle, Indian Roller, Crested Serpent Eagle, three kingfisher species, drongos, bee-eaters, and stone chats are among the more striking encounters.
+Bird diversity at Rajaji is one of North India's more underrated draws.
+Documented species run into the hundreds, including year-round residents and Himalayan winter visitors - hornbills, fish eagles, the Indian Roller, kingfishers, drongos, and bee-eaters among the more striking sightings.

-Jhilmil Jheel wetland, in particular, draws rare waterbirds that few other reserves in North India can offer.
+Jhilmil Jheel wetland, in particular, draws rare waterbirds.
 If birdwatching is your priority, plan your visit between October and February when migratory species are present.
-The dedicated bird watching packages come with naturalist guides who know the precise locations and timing windows for rare species.
+The dedicated bird watching packages come with naturalist guides who know where and when to look for rare species.

-Most visitors come to Rajaji expecting a typical tiger reserve.
-What they don't realize is that this park sits at the center of one of India's most critical elephant conservation stories.
+Most visitors arrive expecting a typical tiger reserve.
+What many don't realise is that Rajaji sits inside one of India's most significant elephant conservation stories.

-What Is the Best Time to Visit Rajaji National Park in 2026?
+Best Time to Visit Rajaji National Park in 2026

 Season Calendar: November to June

-Rajaji is open for the 2025–26 season from November 15, 2025 to June 15, 2026.
-The park closes during the monsoon (mid-June to mid-November) to protect wildlife during breeding and to allow the forest to recover from tourism pressure.
-The one exception is Jhilmil Jheel, which stays open until June 30.
+Rajaji is open for the 2025-26 season from November 15, 2025 to June 15, 2026.
+The park closes during the monsoon (mid-June to mid-November) to protect wildlife during breeding and let the forest recover from tourism pressure.
+Jhilmil Jheel is the exception, staying open until June 30.

 | Month | Temperature | Best For | Crowd Level |